 Designed for providers to help clients consider their birth control options, this chart takes client autonomy into account and presents methods that clients can start and stop on their own and those that require provider involvement (prescription or procedure).
 The chart highlights method characteristics, including use & frequency, so clients can make informed decisions, based on their own preferences.
-Note: Within each table, the methods are listed in order of pregnancy risk, and side effects are alphabetized within each method.
+Note: Within each table, the methods are listed in order of number of pregnancies expected, and side effects are alphabetized within each method.
+Not all risks and benefits for each method are included on this chart.